home-assistant/home-assistant.io/source/getting-started/automation.markdown

 Every automation rule consists of triggers, an action to be performed and optional conditions.

-Triggers can be any event observed in Home Assistant.
+Triggers can be anything observed in Home Assistant.
 For example, it can be a certain point in time or a person coming home, which can be observed by the state changing from `not_home` to `home`.

 Actions will call services within Home Assistant.
 For example, turn a light on, set the temperature